neilalexander/yggdrasilckr/README.md

   }
 ```

-... and then add the same routes to your operating system routing table to point to the Yggdrasil TUN adapter.
+If you are using an operating system other than Linux, you will need to add routing table entries for these routes to the TUN adapter manually.

-Then use Go 1.20 to build and run:
+Then use Go 1.21 to build and run:

 ```
 go build -o yggdrasilckr ./cmd/yggdrasilckr